Who are the Fishers? How did the Fisher House get started?

 Sadly, both Mr. and Mrs. Fisher have passed.
 However, their legacies live on forever in each house and every family who calls a Fisher House home.

 “Zachary Fisher was a kind and thoughtful man.
 When we first opened the Fisher House, he called weekly to find out if there was anything that was needed and he wanted to know what the families thought of the house.
 Was it helpful; is there anything additional that would help to make them more comfortable and so on.
-People brought him joy and he loved to help those especially, who protected his freedom.”
+People brought him joy and he especially loved to help those who protected his freedom.”

 History of the Landstuhl Fisher House

-The request by the Department of the Army for a Fisher House to be built on Landstuhl Regional Medical Center was made in 2000.
+The request by the Department of the Army for a Fisher House to be built at Landstuhl Regional Medical Center was made in 2000.
 Fisher House One was completed in 2001.
 A request for a second house was made in 2001 following the terrorist attacks on September 11, 2001 with the anticipation of an increased number of families needing our facilities due to battle injuries.
-Fisher House Two opened in 2002, since then our houses have been a “home away from home” for over 17,333 families.
+Fisher House Two opened in 2002, since then our houses have been a “home away from home” for over 20,637 families.